destinyae/docs-4/docs/1.concepts/data-flow/token-transfer-flow.md

 :::

-OK, this should be enough for introduction, now let's move on to examples.
+OK, this should be enough for the introduction, now let's move on to examples.

 ## Token transfer between accounts found in different shards